 - Failover load balancing.
 This algorithm forwards requests to servers in a given order, optionally taking the location into account.
 If the preferred server is not available, then it will fail over to the alternate server in a predefined order.
 This balancing method can be useful if certain operations, such as LDAP writes, need to be forwarded to a primary external server, with secondary external servers defined for failover if necessary. - Fewest operations load balancing.
 This algorithm forwards requests to the backend server with the fewest operations currently in progress and tends to exhibit the best performance. - Health weighted load balancing.
 This algorithm assigns weights to servers based on their health scores and, optionally, their locations.
-For example, servers with a higher health check score will receive a higher proportion of the requests than servers with lower health check scores.
+For example, servers with a higher health check score will receive a higher proportion of the requests than servers with lower health check scores. - Single server load balancing.

-- Round robin load balancing.
-This algorithm spreads the work evenly across a set of servers and is historically the most common approach to load balancing. - Single server load balancing.
 This algorithm forwards all operations to a single external server that you specify. - Weighted load balancing.
 This algorithm uses statically defined weights for sets of servers to divide load among external servers.
 External servers are grouped into weighted sets, the values of which, when added to all of the weighted sets for the load balancing algorithm, represent a percentage of the load the external servers should receive. - Criteria based load balancing.
 This algorithm allows you to balance your load across a server topology depending on the types of operations received or the client issuing the request.